Under-coverage in high-statistics counting experiments with finite MC samples: A paradigmatic toy model

-where $|\epsilon| \ll 1$, $K\gg1$, and $n$ is the (even) number of analyzed bins.
-In a real experiment the constant $K$ would be related to e.g. beam flux, detector efficiency, cross sections, branching ratios, etc. In our study, we find it more convenient to trade it for the total number of expected events $N$ in the data sample.
+where $|\epsilon| \ll 1$ and $K\gg1$ are constant.
+For simplicity, we take $n$ as an even integer.
+In a real experiment, the constant $K$ would be related to e.g. beam flux, detector efficiency, cross sections, branching ratios, etc. In our study, we find it more convenient to express $K$ in terms of the total number of expected events ($N$) in the data sample, which can be easily determined in terms of $n$, $K$, and $\epsilon$ from eq.~\eqref{eq:truemodel}.

-Let the purpose of this hypothetical experiment be a measurement of the total number of events from the process $j=1$, which can be thought of as the ``signal'', with process $j=2$ playing the role of a ``background'' of unknown cross section.
-It is easy to see how the data could be reduced to just two bins with no loss of information on the parameter of interest.
-However, the crucial assumption made here is that the true model of eq.~\eqref{eq:truemodel} is not known {\it a priori} but can only be predicted from finite-size MC samples consisting of ${t}_{ji}$ simulated events in the $i^{\rm th}$ bin and for the $j^{\rm th}$ process.
-Since $t_{ji}$ are also random variables, their values will differ from $\nu_{ij}$ by statistical fluctuations introduced by the MC generation, which could indeed justify preserving the full granularity of the data.
+Let the purpose of this hypothetical experiment be a measurement of the unknown total number of signal events, henceforth denoted as {\it parameter of interest} (POI), with the unknown normalization of the background process playing the role of a {\it nuisance parameter} (NP).
+For this purpose, we will make use of a {physics model} which can predict the probability for a signal or background event to fall in a given bin.
+If this model could be derived directly from eq.~\eqref{eq:truemodel}, the data histogram could be re-binned in just two bins with no loss of information on either the POI or NP.
+However, the crucial assumption made here is that the physics model is not known {\it analytically} but can only be predicted from finite-size MC samples consisting of ${t}_{ji}$ simulated events in the $i^{\rm th}$ bin and for the $j^{\rm th}$ process.
+Since $t_{ji}$ are also random variables, they will differ from their {\it true values} by statistical fluctuations introduced by the MC generation, which could, in fact, justify preserving the full granularity of the data.

-Given a set of MC predictions $t_{ji}$, the signal normalization can be extracted by parameterizing the expectation value $\langle y_i \rangle$ as:
+Given a set of MC predictions $t_{ji}$, the signal normalization can be extracted by parameterizing the unknown expectation value $\langle y_i \rangle$ in the $i^{\rm th}$ bin as: